nyuad-cai/MedFuse/README.md

-## Code for [MLHC 2022](https://arxiv.org/abs/2207.07027)  MedFuse: Multi-modal fusion and benchmarking with clinical time-series and chest X-ray images
+## Code for [MedFuse](https://arxiv.org/abs/2207.07027): Multi-modal fusion and benchmarking with clinical time-series and chest X-ray images

 Table of contents